yastrip/ml-dyslexia-cortex/README.md

 B) Behavioral data (.sav): This file includes the anonymized demographic and cognitive data utilized in the statistical analysis reported in the paper.

-C) The preprocessed neuroimaging data utilized for the creation of the ML models comprises the .txt files:
+C) The preprocessed neuroimaging data utilized for the creation of the ML models comprises the .txt and .zip files:

-   I.- Txt files ending with 2 are between_network connectivity matrices (they are larger and have been compressed to two zip files).
+   I.- The .zip files include a set of .txt files ending with 2.
+These are between_network connectivity matrices (they are larger and had to be compressed to zip).
-   II.- Txt files with no number are within_network connectivity matrices (smaller and not compressed).
+   II.- The .txt files with no number at the end are within_network connectivity matrices (smaller, it was not required to compress them before uploading here).